 Many of us are searching; wrangling our faith and reason against the pain and suffering cast by nature’s net over our, or loved one’s lives.
 Entire lives have been changed, and taken.
-Homes and precious memories have been made into seemingly meaningless, soggy piles of rubble.
+Homes and precious memories have been made into seemingly meaningless, soggy piles of rubble on the side of the road.

 Then I come across this.
 Yet another reference to Job, the possible poster-child of suffering, and one most perfect paragraph that reflects and reminds me, in words and ways that I could no better express, both the arrogance and grounding comfort of my belief.